ReddyBytes/Kubernetes-K8s/5_Ingress/Readme.md

 4) HA proxy
 5) Traffic

-These companies will provide controllers code in github and steps to impement as the devops teams we need to implement these controllers along with ingress by using [Helm charts](/1_Intro_Architecture_Installation/5-HelmCharts.md) or [YAML files](/1_Intro_Architecture_Installation/4-YAML-files.md)
+These companies will provide controllers code in github and steps to implement as the devops teams we need to implement these controllers along with ingress by using [Helm charts](/1_Intro_Architecture_Installation/5-HelmCharts.md) or [YAML files](/1_Intro_Architecture_Installation/4-YAML-files.md)

 ![](/images/ingress.png)